K-P-S/Julia-Sci-Comp-Library/README.md

 # Julia Scientific Computing
-Library of Numerical Methods in Julia
+Library of Numerical Methods in Julia.

 Inspired by classes taken at University